calebmsword/kivy/README.md

 However, this wasn't quite right--what is the `points` attribute in Container changes?
 Then the points would shift, as should their labels.
 But there is no bindings here.
 The `pos` attributes are assigned the return value of `get_nth_pos` once and then never updated again.

-I needed add this binding logic to my code.
+I needed to add this binding logic to my code.
 I could have chosen to implement this purely in Python without kvlang to do this, but I didn't want to lose the clarity afforded to me by kvlang.
 A simple solution, I realized, was to add a keyword argument to `get_nth_pos`:

 ```python
 class Container(BoxLayout):